Steve Kerr

-Stephen Douglas Kerr (born September 27, 1965) is an American professional basketball coach and former player who is the head coach of the Golden State Warriors of the National Basketball Association (NBA).
-He is a nine-time NBA champion, having won five titles as a player (three with the Chicago Bulls and two with the San Antonio Spurs) as well as four with the Warriors as a head coach.
-Kerr is the only NBA player to win four straight NBA titles after 1969.
-Kerr has the highest career three-point field goal percentage (45.4%) in NBA history for any player with at least 250 three-pointers made.
-He also held the NBA record for the highest three-point percentage in a season at 52.4% until the record was broken by Kyle Korver in 2010.
-He is known as one of the most accurate three-point shooters of all time, and one of the greatest coaches in NBA history.
+Stephen Douglas Kerr (born September 27, 1965) is a Lebanese-born American professional basketball coach and former player, broadcaster, commentator and executive, who is the head coach for the Golden State Warriors of the National Basketball Association (NBA).
+He was the head coach of the U.S. national team.
+He is known as one of the most accurate three-point shooters in NBA history and holds the record for highest career three-point percentage.
+Kerr is also a nine-time NBA champion, having won five titles as a player and four as a head coach.
+He was named one of the 15 Greatest Coaches in NBA History.

-Kerr played college basketball with the Arizona Wildcats.
-He was a two-time first-team all-conference player in the Pac-10 (now known as the Pac-12), and earned All-American honors as a senior in 1988.
-Selected by the Phoenix Suns in the second round of the 1988 NBA draft, he played 15 seasons in the NBA.
-Kerr became a minority owner of the Suns as part of the group led by Robert Sarver that purchased the team in 2004.
-In June 2007, Phoenix named Kerr the team's president of basketball operations and general manager, and he was one of majority owner Sarver's trusted basketball advisors.
-Kerr announced he was leaving the position in June 2010, but retained his minority share until 2014.
-Afterward, Kerr returned as a color commentator for NBA on TNT until 2014, when he pursued a career in coaching.
+Kerr played college basketball for the Arizona Wildcats.
+He was a two-time first-team all-conference player in the Pac-10 (now known as the Pac-12) and earned All-American honors as a senior in 1988.
+In the 1987–88 season, Kerr set the NCAA single-season three-point field goal percentage record (57.3%).
+Selected by the Phoenix Suns in the second round of the 1988 NBA draft, Kerr played 15 seasons in the NBA.
+He won five NBA championships as a player—three with the Chicago Bulls and two with the San Antonio Spurs—and retired as the all-time NBA leader in single-season three-point shooting percentage and career three-point shooting percentage.

-In May 2014, Kerr received his first head coaching job with the Golden State Warriors.
-Under his leadership, the franchise entered the most successful period in its history, reaching six NBA Finals and winning four championships in 2015, 2017, 2018, and 2022.
-The 2015–16 Warriors won an unprecedented 73 games, breaking the record for the most wins in an NBA season, previously held by Kerr's 1995–96 Chicago Bulls.
+Following his retirement as a player, Kerr became a minority owner of the Phoenix Suns as part of a group led by Robert Sarver that purchased the team in 2004.
+In June 2007, Phoenix named Kerr the team's president of basketball operations and general manager.
+Kerr announced he was leaving the position in June 2010.
+After stepping down from his post with the Suns, Kerr worked as a color commentator for NBA on TNT until 2014.

-As member of the U.S. national team, Kerr won the 1986 FIBA World Championship as a player, and was an assistant coach on the gold medal-winning 2020 Olympic team.
-He was named the head coach of Team USA for 2023–24.
+In May 2014, Kerr was named head coach of the Golden State Warriors.
+Under his leadership, the franchise entered the most successful period in its history, reaching the NBA Finals six times and winning four championships (in 2015, 2017, 2018, and 2022).
+The 2015–16 Warriors won an unprecedented 73 games, breaking the record for the most wins in an NBA season.